(Posting from Heidelberg, Germany, where I am the School Library Media Specialist at Heidelberg International School.)

 The team enters and is shown random items on a table (like the items in the picture below).

+"Tell a story using this wire rack, ice cream scoop, computer cable, flashlight, key, pen, and strainer.
 You have two minutes to plan and five minutes to tell your story.
 Your planning time begins now."

 The judges give the team two minutes to think (and sometimes discuss) the problem, then the team must respond, using the items.
 Sometimes teams are asked to act out their solutions, sometimes they are required to tell a story, and sometimes they respond individually, taking turns.
 Puns and humor usually score well.
 (This particular example is a verbal-hands-on combo problem.)
 All teams in the same problem and division receive the same spont problem to ensure fairness in scoring.